 - Eggs = 13g protein.
 Classic pancake ingredient here that is naturally high in protein.
 If it works, why fix it?

 - Egg Whites = 7g protein.
-There aren’t a lot of wet ingredients in this recipe, but subbing some of it for egg whites lets us increase the protein while thinning the batter.
+There aren’t a lot of wet ingredients in this recipe, but subbing egg whites for some of the usual wet ingredients lets us increase the protein while thinning the batter.

 - Milk = 8g protein.
 Milk does a body good, and it also does these pancakes well.
 Any milk will work here, but with the goal of a high-protein pancake, cow’s milk is your best bet.
 Unless you have sheep milk.
 Sheep milk wins the protein race.

 - Milled Flaxseed = 6g protein.
-Just when you thought you didn’t need flaxseed because you’re using egg, BAM, we’re adding flaxseed (the brand I use) for an entirely different reason – flavor!
+Flaxseed makes a great substitute for eggs, but here we’re adding flaxseed (the brand I use) for an entirely different reason – flavor!
 The gentle nutty flavor of flaxseed plays a major role in these protein pancakes, so I do not recommend skipping it.
-Besides, flaxseed is good for you, good for the pancake, and increases the protein too.

 When all is said and done, these key players are bringing a whopping 7 grams of protein to every single pancake!
 How’s THAT for fuel?!